giicis/pareto-front-finder/README.md

-# Pareto frond finder
+# Pareto front finder

-Program to find pareto front of Next release planning problem using epslin-restrictions algorithm
+Program to find pareto front of Next release planning problem using epsilon-restrictions algorithm

 It can be used with the datasets inside the root folder.